Comparing simulated Milky Way satellite galaxies with observations using unsupervised clustering: DATA AVAILABILITY

 \section{DATA AVAILABILITY}

 The observational data used in this work can be found in the references listed in the main text.
-The simulated data and analysis results underlying this article will be shared on reasonable request to the corresponding author.
+The simulated data and analysis results underlying this article will be shared on reasonable request to the corresponding author. \asloth is publicly available at \href{https://gitlab.com/thartwig/asloth}{https://gitlab.com/thartwig/asloth} and the analysis script used in this work can be found at \href{https://gitlab.com/thartwig/asloth/-/tree/main/scripts/p-value}{https://gitlab.com/thartwig/asloth/-/tree/main/scripts/p-value}.